 The reality is, many large super funds are already big investors in these types of assets.
 Industry super funds in particular have made a point of investing in Australian infrastructure, including significant infrastructure affecting rural communities.
 According to Industry Super Australia, in 2018 industry super funds have direct equity investments in infrastructure assets valued at around $17 billion in major airport, seaport, utility and community infrastructure directly benefitting rural living standards.

 Industry super funds also directly invest in Australian and international airports, railway stations, electricity generators, gas pipelines, water treatment plants, roads, shopping centres, schools, aged care facilities, hospitals and courts.
 Retail super funds (such as those managed by the major banks) and SMSFs, tend not to be direct infrastructure owners, but often invest in these assets via the shares they hold on the Australian Securities Exchange (ASX).
-(For more information about the different types of super funds, see SuperGuide article Comparing super funds: who’s who in the super zoo).
+(For more information about the different types of super funds, see SuperGuide article What are the different types of super funds?).

 So, what’s to love about infrastructure?

 Large superannuation and pension funds have been keen on investing in infrastructure since the 1990s; when governments around the world began selling off key assets to balance their budgets.
 One of the big attractions of infrastructure investments is that they are tangible assets and represent many of the public utilities we need for everyday essential services, including:

 - Regulated utilities: Electricity and gas supplies and water distribution systems.

 - Transport: Roads, bridges, airports, seaports and railways.

 - Communication assets: Radio and TV broadcast towers, cable systems and satellite networks.